johnston9/MS3-Shot-Caller/README.md

   Underneath the Datepicker the user has three further options in the form of three immediately visible buttons.

-  A. Finding all messages in tha department.
+  A. Finding all messages in that department.

 <p align="center"><strong>All Messsages</strong></p>
 <h2 align="center">